kpidlubnyi/my-leetcode-solutions/README.md

 ## About Me

 I’m a beginner in the IT field, currently studying Data Science and Machine Learning.
-As part of my learning process, I’ve decided to focus on solving problems, particularly from the **Pandas** section.
+As part of my learning process, I’ve decided to focus on solving problems, particularly from the **Pandas** and **SQL** section.

 ## Important Notes